Pro Tennis Tour 2: Development

 Pro Tennis Tour 2 was created by a team of five at Blue Byte Software.
 This team included coding by Lothar Schmitt, graphics by János Tóth, Thorsten Knop & Uwe Meier, and score by Haiko Ruttmann.
 Lothar Schmitt was also involved with the project.
-The game was released entirely in English, however the manual was also released in German, and French.
+The game was released entirely in English, but the manual was also released in German, and French.

 The Amiga game was published by Ubisoft in 1991 in the United Kingdom, and the United States, and was later released in France, and Germany in 1993.
 The game was also released in Italy by distribution company "Leader", and Spain by Spanish publisher "Dro Soft".
 The game was also self-published for DOS in 1991.

 The game would later have an unofficial sequel in Game, Net & Match! also released by Blue Byte Software in 1998 for Windows.
 The game's features expand on those in Pro Tennis Tour 2, and add internet play.
-However, due to the game's differing name, and move to 3D, the game was never officially released as a sequel to the Pro Tennis Tour series.
-Its working title, however was Great Courts 3.
+Due to the game's differing name, and move to 3D, the game was never officially released as a sequel to the Pro Tennis Tour series.
+Its working title however was Great Courts 3.

 Reception

 Reviews for the game were almost universally positive.
-Amiga Power reviewed the game as 4/5 stars, claiming "possibly the most realistic sports sim to grace the Amiga, with features galore."
-The One for ST magazine agreed, giving the game 90%, stating the game was "simply the best tennis sim that money could buy."The One for Amiga Games reviewed the Amiga version of Pro Tennis Tour 2 in 1991, giving it an overall score of 90%, beginning their review by expressing that it improves upon its predecessor, stating that "The original Pro Tennis Tour was a quality simulation of tennis but it had a few significant drawbacks, all of which have been rectified in this sequel.
+Amiga Power reviewed the game as 4/5 stars, claiming "possibly the most realistic sports sim to grace the Amiga, with features galore".
+The One for ST magazine agreed, giving the game 90%, stating the game was "simply the best tennis sim that money could buy".The One for Amiga Games reviewed the Amiga version of Pro Tennis Tour 2 in 1991, giving it an overall score of 90%, beginning their review by expressing that it improves upon its predecessor, stating that "the original Pro Tennis Tour was a quality simulation of tennis but it had a few significant drawbacks, all of which have been rectified in this sequel.
 Two players can now compete at tournament level, there is a doubles option (including the unusual doubles verus single player mode), and you now have a choice of male or female players".
-The One praises Pro Tennis Tour 2's gameplay as "satisfying", calling its controls "much more user friendly", and furthermore states that "The quality and range of computer opponents is superb.
-It's changes like this that make this sequel totally different from its predecessor."
+The One praises Pro Tennis Tour 2's gameplay as "satisfying", calling its controls "much more user friendly", and furthermore states that "the quality and range of computer opponents is superb.
+It's changes like this that make this sequel totally different from its predecessor".
 The One praises the ability to edit player statistics as "an excellent additional feature" that "genuinely affects your [abilities]", and praises the graphics as having "subtle" and "mostly smooth" animation and expresses that the sound effects are "just about spot on".
-Despite this, The One expresses that "it's much more difficult serving down than up the screen, and more pre-match selection screens could be more aesthetically presented."
-The One acknowledges these criticisms as "minor" and concludes by calling Pro Tennis Tour 2 "a brilliant tennis simulation that is as close to being definitive as you are likely to get."
+Despite this, The One expresses that "it's much more difficult serving down than up the screen, and more pre-match selection screens could be more aesthetically presented".
+The One acknowledges these criticisms as "minor" and concludes by calling Pro Tennis Tour 2 "a brilliant tennis simulation that is as close to being definitive as you are likely to get".